smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

 In this task, you use `git` to copy the lab content to your cloud shell so that the lab starter files will be available.

-1. Copy the following command to clone the lab files inside clouddrive directory and then delete **.git** directory, becouse **.git** directory is not required.
+1. Copy the following command to clone the lab files inside clouddrive directory and then delete **.git** directory, because **.git** directory is not required.
 Paste in cloudshell and then press `<ENTER>`:

      ```
      cd clouddrive